1. Data Held

 2. Data Retention

-All personal data will be deleted/shredded following the end of therapy.
-Anonymised sessions notes can be kept up to three years.
-They will then be shredded.
-Personal data and session notes can be held for up to seven years if there is a legal requirement or risk of significant harm to self or to others.
+Personal data and session notes can be held for seven years or more if there is a legal requirement or risk of significant harm to self or to others.

 3. Electronic Data Records